Neuchâtel–Le Locle-Col-des-Roches railway: Route description

-Shortly put of Neuchâtel, the line to Le Locle separates from the line to Lausanne and, after a short tunnel, arrives at Les Deurres and Corcelles-Peseux stations.
+Shortly out of Neuchâtel, the line to Le Locle separates from the line to Lausanne and, after a short tunnel, arrives at Les Deurres and Corcelles-Peseux stations.
 Trains continue to climb rapidly and travellers can enjoy the panorama over Lake Neuchâtel.
 Trains have to reverse in Chambrelien station to continue their way.
 Since the SBB only uses push–pull trains on this line, it is no longer necessary to change locomotives.
 After the change of direction, the trains continue to gain height and run to Les Geneveys-sur-Coffrane.
 After the large village of Les Hauts-Geneveys, trains pass through Les Loges and Mont-Sagne tunnels.
 After the second tunnel, the line runs parallel with the narrow gauge line from Les Ponts-de-Martel.
 Shortly before La Chaux-de-Fonds, the lines from Neuchâtel and Biel/Bienne run next to each other through separate tunnels to the station.

 The section between La-Chaux-de-Fonds and Le Locle, which is only 8-kilometre-long, used to have several stations, but they have been closed over time.
 However, Le Crêt-du-Locle station was reopened in August 2007.
 Most trains from La Chaux-de-Fonds terminate at Le Locle, where the narrow-gauge Transports publics Neuchâtelois connects to Les Brenets.
 The few diesel railcars, which continue to France, run down a steep incline and cross a steel bridge to Locle-Col-des-Roches station.
 They then run through the Col des Roches tunnel, in the middle of which is the national border.